 Worth The Stress?

-The Courier Mail reports that some children worry that poor performance in NAPLAN may mean they “will never get a job, have money or buy a house”.
-Dr Rachel Wilson believes that the use of the test results to compare students and schools has reduced its effectiveness.
+There is evidence that some children worry that poor performance in NAPLAN may mean they “will never get a job, have money or buy a house”.
+Dr. Rachel Wilson believes that the use of the test results to compare students and schools has reduced its effectiveness.

 “MySchool has…created downward pressure and stress on schools, students and teachers,” she said.
 Her colleague, Jim Tognilini agrees.
 “Schools are advertising themselves and selecting students based on NAPLAN results,” he said.
 “Because of this, NAPLAN has lost its credibility.”

-NAPLAN has definitely copped its fair share of criticism, and its been proven time and time again that these sort of tests don’t accurately reflect a student’s ability.
-With parents, teachers and students calling for it to be abolished, perhaps its time to find an alternative…
+NAPLAN has definitely copped its fair share of criticism, and it’s been proven time and time again that these sorts of tests don’t accurately reflect a student’s ability.
+With parents, teachers, and students calling for it to be abolished, perhaps it’s time to find an alternative…

-Did you pull your child out of the NAPLAN tests?
+Are you thinking about pulling your child out of the NAPLAN tests?
 Let us know in the comments.

 Reply